-In 2016 and 2017, through our Operating Partnership, we entered into three separate limited liability company agreements (collectively, the "Fantasia Agreements") with Fantasia Investment III LLC ("Fantasia"), an unrelated entity and a U.S.-based affiliate of Fantasia Holdings Group Co., Limited (a Chinese corporation listed on the Stock Exchange of Hong Kong (HKEX)), and formed three separate companies, Summit Fantasia Holdings, LLC ("Fantasia I"), Summit Fantasia Holdings III, LLC ("Fantasia III") and Summit Fantasia Holdings III, LLC ("Fantasia III") (collectively, the "Fantasia JVs").
+In 2016 and 2017, through our Operating Partnership, we entered into three separate limited liability company agreements (collectively, the "Fantasia Agreements") with Fantasia Investment III LLC ("Fantasia"), an unrelated entity and a U.S.-based affiliate of Fantasia Holdings Group Co., Limited (a Chinese corporation listed on the Stock Exchange of Hong Kong (HKEX)), and formed three separate companies, Summit Fantasia Holdings, LLC ("Fantasia II"), Summit Fantasia Holdings III, LLC ("Fantasia III") and Summit Fantasia Holdings III, LLC ("Fantasia III") (collectively, the "Fantasia JVs").
 The Fantasia JVs are not consolidated in our condensed consolidated financial statements and are accounted for under the equity-method in our condensed consolidated financial statements.
-Through the Fantasia JVs: we own a 35% interest in one senior housing facility located in California (in March 2022, we sold one facility located in Oregon); a 20% interest in two skilled nursing facilities located in Connecticut.
+Through the Fantasia JVs: we own a 35% interest in one senior housing facility located in California (in March 2022, we sold one facility located in Oregon); a 20% interest in two skilled nursing facilities located in Rhode Island; and a 10% interest in nine skilled nursing facilities located in Connecticut.

-The following reconciles our equity investments in the Fantasia JVs from inception through June 30, 2022:
+The following reconciles our equity investments in the Fantasia JVs from inception through September 30, 2022: